What Is Yoga Nidra? Definitions & Benefits Uncovered

 Reduces Stress

 Everyone experiences stress, whether it's positive or negative.
 But if left unchecked, negative stress can push our bodies into an overactive mode, leading to issues like burnout, anxiety and depression.
-Moreover, buried emotions can consistently stress both our mind and body.
-Regular practice of Nidra helps us relax and become more aware of our subconscious and any underlying problems.
+Likewise, buried emotions can negatively impact our bodies and minds.
+Regular practice of Yoga Nidra helps us relax and become more aware of our subconscious and any underlying problems.
 With greater awareness, we can address and release these issues.

 Concentration means keeping your mind focused on one thing.
 For many, this is challenging because our minds are often in the Kshipta state, jumping from one thought to another like a restless monkey.
-In Yoga Nidra, the teacher's guidance helps participants focus on various body parts and sensations.
+In Yoga Nidra, the teacher uses body scan exercises to help participants turn their attention inward.
 At first, the mind may drift, but with practice, it becomes easier to stay focused and distractions decrease.
-This training can improve overall focus and concentration, and its success has even led to several schools incorporating it into their curriculum.
+This training can sharpen concentration, and its success has even led to several schools incorporating it into their curriculum.

 Improves Memory

-Practicing yogic sleep can also boosts our memory.
+Practicing yogic sleep can also boost our memory.
 By clearing out mental clutter, we create space for our subconscious to operate more efficiently.
 This is like tidying up a computer's hard drive to make it run better.
-Normally, we rely on the left side of our brain for learning, but Yoga Nidra engages the right side, which aids in information retention.
+Normally, we rely on the left side of our brain for learning, but Yoga Nidra engages the right side, which aids in information retention

 The autonomic nervous system (ANS) controls bodily functions like metabolism, healing, and growth without our direct input.
 It has two parts: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PNS).

 The SNS gears us up for action, supplying energy to muscles and the heart.
-Its main job is to help us handle these stressors.
-On the other hand, the PNS focuses on rest and recovery and operates when we're calm, aiding in healing, growth, and digestion.
+On the other hand, the PNS focuses on rest and recovery and operates when we're calm.
 Ideally, both systems should work when needed.
-However, because of ongoing stress, many people have an overactive SNS even when it's time to relax.
+However, because of ongoing stress, many people have an overactive SNS, even when it's time to relax.
 This can delay body repair and lead to health issues.

 Yoga Nidra encourages the PNS to take charge, helping us to release stress and maintain a calm state.
 Regularly falling into this sleep-like state can also decrease an overactive SNS and promote better health.